Transforming Childhood Trauma Online Course

 $50 Yoga Calm Certified Instructor Discount (Contact us for discount code)

-10% Discount for groups of 3 or more.
-(Only one discount code can be used per registration.)
+10% Group Discount for groups of 3 or more.
+Contact [email protected] for registration information)

 Lynea Gillen, LPC, RYT, is pioneer in the field of health and wellness education for youth.
 Her heart-centered, creative and effective tools were developed directly from her 40+ years of supporting youth as a school teacher, counselor and clinician.